appodeal/appodeal-monkeyx-demo/readme.md

 To display interstitial use Appodeal.show(AdType.INTERSTITIAL)

-To display skippable video use Appodeal.show(AdType.SKIPPABLE_VIDEO)

 To display rewarded video use Appodeal.show(AdType.REWARDED_VIDEO)

 To display non-skippable video use Appodeal.show(AdType.NON_SKIPPABLE_VIDEO)

-To display interstitial or video use Appodeal.show(AdType.INTERSTITIAL | AdType.SKIPPABLE_VIDEO)

 To display banner at the bottom of the screen use Appodeal.show(AdType.BANNER_BOTTOM)